-As you can see from the chart, the average American 401(k) balance starts off light compared to the recommended balance, with the gap really widening over time due to the power of compounding.
+As you can see from the chart, the average American 401(k) balance starts off light compared to the recommended balance.
+The gap really widens over time due to the power of compounding.
 Let’s not even look at the median 401(k) balance column which is so pathetically light.

 For a closer apples-to-apples comparison, you can compare the Average American Balance column to the Middle Age Savers column.
-In this comparison, the financially savvy investor will have greater than 10X more in his or her 401(k) compared to the average American at 60.
+In this comparison, the financially savvy investor will have greater than 10X more in his or her 401(k) by 60.